Artefact2/libxm/README.md

 A small XM (FastTracker II Extended Module) player library.
-Designed for easy integration in demos and such, and provides timing functions for easy sync (well, not yet, but it's planned).
+Designed for easy integration in demos and such, and provides timing functions for easy sync against specific instruments, samples or channels.

 Written in C11 and released under the WTFPL license, version 2.